lxgr-linux/pokete/wiki.md

 - Attack points: 10

 ### Chocer
-Choces the enemy and makes it weaker
+Choces the enemy and makes it weaker.

 - Type: [Normal](#types)
 - Minimum Level: 0